sridharsridha/darkvim/CONTRIBUTING.md

 <!--=========================================================================-->

 ## Request/Propose a new feature
-Request/propose a new feature by [opening a new issue](https://github.com/sridharsridha/darkvim/issues/new?template=feature_request.md).
+Request/propose a new feature by [opening a new issue][new-feature].

 - Provide a feature request summary
 - Briefly explain why do you think this feature is necessary and it will help everyone.